 As the embalming fluids are pumped into the body, the blood and other fluids flow from the opened jugular and travel into what best can be described as a small trough designed into the embalming table and then into a drain connected to a pipe that conveys the blood into a biohazard container for appropriate disposal.

-The embalming process is no completed once the veins have had all blood removed and are filled with preservatives and associated fluids.
+The embalming process is completed once the veins have had all blood removed and are filled with preservatives and associated fluids.
 What technically is known as visceral embalming occurs next.

 In very basic terms, visceral embalming involves entering into each of the body’s organs with a device known as a trocar.
 With the trocar, a body is pierced at a location slightly above and to the left of the belly button.
-(The various organs are best accessible through this entry point.)
+(The various organs are best accessed through this entry point.)

 With the trocar and a connected tube, each organ is pierced, remaining fluids are drained through the trocar and tubing and ultimately down into the biohazard container.
 Once this is accomplished, each organ is filled with the embalming mixture previously pumped into the veins.